A unifying approach to branching processes in varying environments: Introduction and main results

-Then the process $(Z_n)_{n \ge 0}$ is called a {\em branching process in varying environment $v=(f_1,f_2, \ldots)$ with initial value $Z_0=1$.} It may be considered as a model for the development of the size of a population where individuals reproduce independently with offspring distributions $f_n$ potentially changing among generations.
+Then the process $(Z_n)_{n \ge 0}$ is called a {\em branching process in the varying environment $v=(f_1,f_2, \ldots)$ with initial value $Z_0=1$.} These processes may be considered as a model for the development of the size of a population where individuals reproduce independently with offspring distributions $f_n$ potentially changing among generations.
 Without further mention we always require that $0 < \mathbf E[Y_n] < \infty$ for all $n \ge 1$.

-There is one completely general result on a BPVE due to Lindvall \cite{Li}.
-Building on results on Church \cite{Chu} it actually requires no assumption at all.
+There is one non-trivial statement on BPVEs requiring no extra assumption.
 It says that $Z_n$ is a.s. convergent to a random variable $Z_\infty$ with values in $\mathbb N_0\cup \{\infty\}$.
-It also clarifies under which conditions $(Z_n)_{n \ge 0}$ may `fall asleep' at a positive state meaning that the event $0< Z_\infty < \infty$ occurs with positive probability.
+This result is due to Lindvall \cite{Li} and extends results of Church \cite{Chu} (for a comparatively short proof see Theorem 1.4 in \cite{KeVa}).
+It also clarifies under which conditions $(Z_n)_{n \ge 0}$ may `fall asleep' at a positive state meaning that the event that $0< Z_\infty < \infty$ occurs with positive probability.
 Let us call such a branching process {\em asymptotically degenerate}.
-Thus for a BPVE it is no longer true that the process a.s. either gets extinct or else converges to infinity.
-For the readers' convenience we add as an appendix a (comparatively) short proof of Lindvall's theorem.
+Thus for a BPVE it is no longer true that the process either gets extinct a.s. or else converges a.s. to infinity.

-As mentioned above a BPVE may exhibit extraordinary properties, which don't occur for Galton-Watson processes.
-Thus it may possess different growth rates, as detected by MacPhee and Schuh \cite{Schuh}.
+As mentioned above a BPVE may exhibit extraordinary properties, which don't show up for ordinary Galton-Watson processes.
+Thus a BPVE may possess different growth rates, as detected by MacPhee and Schuh \cite{Schuh}.
 Here we establish a framework which excludes such exceptional phenomena and elucidates the generic behaviour.
-As or results will show, this is naturally done in an $\ell^2$-setting.
+As we shall see, this is naturally done in an $\mathcal L^2$-setting.

-Our main assumption is a requirement of uniformity which reads as follows: There is a constant $c<\infty$ such that for all natural numbers $n \ge 1$ we have
+Our main assumption is a uniformity requirement which reads as follows: There is a constant $c<\infty$ such that for all natural numbers $n \ge 1$ we have